CyVerse-learning-materials/foss/docs/final_project/overview.md

 ## Description

-For the project, you will choose one skill or concept from FOSS and apply it to one of your own projects.
-The level we're looking for is a topic that spans half of a meeting to a full meeting.
-For instance, you could write a Data Management Plan for an upcoming project proposal, or you could reorganize an existing project and put all the code onto GitHub.
+For the project, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.

+For instance, you could *write a Data Management Plan* for an upcoming project proposal, or you could *reorganize* an existing project and put all the code onto GitHub.
 You should try to identify what level your project is currently at for a given topic, and attempt to move up a level.
 This means you can try out a skill or idea you've never used before, or go to a more advanced level for something you already do.

-You can get started on this part of the project **at any time**!
-The earlier you start, the more you'll be able to accomplish.
-If the topic you'd like to cover is only taught later on in the course, and you're feeling extra ambitious, you can get a headstart if you want.

-You should have your skill/topic chosen by **Week 8**, and you will then enter your name / topic into [this spreadsheet]().
+You should have your skill/topic chosen by **Week 8**, and you will then enter your name / topic into a spreadsheet (shared during the week 8 session).
 We'll use this to put together small groups.
+Week 8 will be your time to work on your personal project and ask us questions.

+With the information you shared in the spreadsheets, we will identify potential groups of people working on a similar topic to yours.
+Groups will be revealed on **Week 9**.

-During Week 9, you will meet with your group to a) discuss your experiences applying your skill or concept, b) give each other help with sticking points you may have encountered, and c) put together a short (5-10 minute) presentation to be given to the rest of the groups during Week 10.
+During **Week 9**, you will meet with your group to:

+1. discuss your experiences applying your skill or concept,
+2. give each other help with sticking points you may have encountered
+3. put together a short (5-10 minute) presentation to be given to the rest of the groups during **Week 10**.

 The presentation can be based off of [this discussion guide](), and should focus on the challenges and tips you may have for other FOSS attendees who want to utilize your skill or concept in the future.